Canada–Europe relations: Current relations

-Canada is still a member of the NATO alliance committed to defending its fellow members from an attack anywhere in Europe, however Canadian forces in Germany and Norway have been withdrawn.
+Canada is still a member of the NATO alliance committed to defending its fellow members from an attack anywhere in Europe, however Canadian Armed Forces were withdrawn from Norway in 1989 and Germany in 1993 at the end of the Cold War.

 Proposals for transatlantic economic and political ties, which Canadian hoped NATO would include in 1949, have not come to fruition.
 The European Union and the North American Free Trade Association instead represent two divergent trade blocs.
-However, Canada has signed a free trade agreement with the smaller European Free Trade Association in 2008. talks for a Canada - EU FTA are ongoing.
+However, Canada has signed a free trade agreement with the smaller European Free Trade Association in 2008.

+Negotiations for the Comprehensive Economic and Trade Agreement (CETA) between Canada and the European Union concluded in August 2014.
+The agreement has only been provisionally applied because only 17 EU member states have ratified the agreement as of January 2024.
+If applied, the agreement would abolish 98 per cent of customs duties on all goods between the EU and Canada.

+After Russia's 2014 invasion and annexation of Crimea, NATO members agreed at the 2016 Warsaw summit to deploy four multi-national battalion battle groups to the Baltic states and Poland.
+Canada provided the core of the Battle Group Latvia through Operation Reassurance.
+As of 2023, approximately 1,100 Canadian Armed Forces members have been deployed to Camp Ādaži with a plan to deploy a Canadian Army tank squadron equipped with 15 Leopard 2 tanks and increasing the strength of the deployed force to 2,200 by 2026.